SAFE-Stack/docs/docs/feature-clientserver-http.md

 }
 ```

-## 3. Consume the endpoint from the client.
+## 3. Consume the endpoint from the client
 Finally, call the endpoint from your client application.
 ```fsharp
 promise {